 That premium applicable to goodwill cover depends on the Sum Insured and the rate an underwriter applies to this Sum Insured.

-There aren’t many statistics which show how many claims have a Claims Preparer appointed however our view is that it is much lower than it should be.
+There are not many statistics which show how many claims have a Claims Preparer appointed however our view is that it is much lower than it should be.

 As a matter of principle, you should always appoint claims prepares on a BI claim regardless of the size of the loss.
 MSM or any other professional firms can assess the situation and decide to let the claim run without them if it is not worth their involvement.